Gladys Adventure

 Waiters and Cook: Everyone talks about their guides and their porters but no one mentions their waiters and chefs – I want to highlight how important these roles are and take a moment to brag about Amosi, Juma, and Faustine.
 Chef Fau was a quiet hero, while we didn't see him everyday he literally fueled our trek.
 He fed us the most amazing meals, from the photos you would have no idea we were dining on a mountain.
 Fau even made specific meals for vegetarian, IBS, and other dietary needs in our group.
 His crepes/pancakes are still my favorite food.
 Amosi is the sweetest, most caring person I have ever met.
 He didn’t just bring us our meals– he sang to us good morning with coffee in bed as a wake-up call, congratulated us when we pushed ourselves to eat at high altitudes, always made sure our water bottles were full, and even haggled with other tour groups to get us more mint tea.

-• ... eat the delicious hot food they prepare on the mountain for you (and catching glimpses of food from other companies, I felt very pampered indeed!)
+Reviewed October 2023 - ... eat the delicious hot food they prepare on the mountain for you (and catching glimpses of food from other companies,

-• Tito, our chef, cooked the most amazing meals that were way better than anything I can cook at home with an actual stove and oven.
+Reviewed October 2023 - Tito, our chef, cooked the most amazing meals that were way better than anything I can cook at home with an actual stove and oven.
 He even made us a cake on the last night.
 The pancakes were my favorite and my husband loved the pizza and leak soup.
 Reviewed September 2023

-• Our Chef, Patrick, made incredible meals for us each and every day (plus snacks).
-Gladys emphasizes the importance of good, hot meals 3x a day to maintain energy through the hike and I think I actually gained a few pounds despite walking up and down 72km of mountains.
-On some occasions, while we were eating a hot meal, I noted that travelers with other groups were provided cold sandwiches.
+hot meals 3x a day to maintain energy through the hike and I think I actually gained a few pounds despite walking up and

-• Food and water quality are taken seriously, so not only did I eat well on the mountain (lots of fresh fruits, veggies/salads and of course, tons of carbs), but I had no stomach issues (which would have been stressful to deal with on the mountain).
-The attention to detail is very appreciated (all of the condiments/pantry items used during my trek were brand new/sealed)
+and of course, tons of carbs), but I had no stomach issues (which would have been stressful to deal with on the mountain).

 Reviewed February 2023